AquaDraco/UnityStationWiki/CENTCOMM-Missions.md

 On the sheet these points of information will be found:

-* A list of suspected (last scene) asteroid locations
+* A list of suspected (last seen) asteroid locations
 * CENTCOMM official order request for plasma (how much the crew needs to send back to centcomm via cargo)

 Next Page: [[Start of Round]]..